-minimum maximum
+DIVILIABIONS minimum maximum

-Mast spar deflection when loaded at
+Mast spar curvature when loaded at

-3500 mm from the mast datum point , and
+3500 mm from the mast datum point, and

 supported horizontally at the upper point and

 a point not more than 100mm from the heel:

 fore-and-aft (load 25kg) 200 mm

 transverse (load 15kg) 130 mm

-permanent bend fore-and-aft 40 mm
+Mast spar Curvature 40 mm

 Mast spar cross section between MDP and 5010 mm;

 Transverse 55 mm 75 mm

 Mast spar cross section between 1550 mm and 5010 mm;

 fore-and-aft 65 mm 75 mm

 In this region the mast section shape and wall thickness

 excluding external luff groove shall be constant along

 the length of the spar.
 Reinforcement is permitted in

 the regions of the mast partner, spreaders and the

 connection if the mast is made of two parts.
 A cut-off

 for sail entry is permitted.

 Mast limit mark width 10 mm

 Lower point height 1055 mm

 Upper point to the lower point 5750 mm

 Forestay height 4995 mm 5025 mm

 Trapeze height 4910 mm 5110 mm

-Shroud height
+Shroud height 4995 mm 5025 mm

 Distance between the aft face of the mast and the

 gooseneck pivot 35 mm

 Spinnaker pole fitting:

 height 1240 mm 1260 mm

 projection

 Spinnaker hoist height

-Spinnaker halyard projection device, distance from spar
+Spinnaker halyard projection device, distance from spar 60 mm

 Spreader height

-The Distance between mast datum point and the

-intersection of the spar and the lower edge of the

-jib halyard, when at 90° to the spar, each extended

-as necessary 4870 mm
+Headsail hoist height

-Distance from mast datum point to centre of gravity 4 670 IIIII
+Mast centre of gravity height. •

-in condition as described in ERS H.4.6.
-The rigging

-parts to be included in the measurement are
+The rigging parts to be included in the measurement are

 those under F.6.2; F.7.2 (a).

 The trapeze system shall only include the wire

 and the handhold.
-The ends of the halvards are to be left on the ground 2800 mm maximum minimum Mast weight 10 kg Mast corrector weights 0.3 kg
+The ends of the halyards are to be

+left on the ground 2800 mm